 This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.

-If you’re a history buff, head on over to the Tate Modern, National Gallery, Museum of London or the British Museum – all of which are free of cost.
+If you’re a history buff, head on over to the Tate Modern, National Gallery, Natural History Museum, Museum of London or the British Museum – all of which are free of cost.
 Immerse yourself in the historical legacy of the British empire without making a dent in your wallet.

 No trip to London is complete without witnessing the changing of the guard outside the palace.
 That unforgettable experience also comes at no cost.